 Will it really help you save a deposit?

-The super saver account allows you to salary sacrifice or make non-concessional contributions (after-tax) and reap the rewards of a reduced tax rate when withdrawing the funds.
+Not to be confused with the First Home Super Account (FHSA), the super saver account allows you to salary sacrifice or make non-concessional contributions (after-tax) and reap the rewards of a reduced tax rate when withdrawing the funds.

 With most lenders having strict policies around deposits, will the funds in your super saver account count as genuine savings?